maubanel/UE5-Hello-World/displacement-h/README.md

 ![](../images/line2.png)

 ##### `Step 19.`\|`UE5HW`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:
  I find the edges a bit rough as the displacement map has a hard time with steep drop offs as well as photoshop maybe not being the best tool for the job.
+Also, the UV's are going to be very hard to create properly in such a dense mesh.

  So I am going to reduce the poly count to remov some of the noise.
 I go to **MeshOps** and selecxt **Simplify**.
 I set the **Target Percentage** to `1` %.
 I like the poly flow much better now.